Scholarly Communications: Predatory Publishers & Conferences

 Often there will also be an opportunity to get your research published in the journal associated with the conference.
 Check whether the publication is indexed in any of the major databases in your field and examine the quality of research published in previous issues.

 In some disciplines rankings of conferences are available, such as CORE (Computer Science).

 In recent years, the number of exploitative predatory publishers and questionable conferences has grown.
 These publishers typically send unsolicited invitations to authors offering to publish their research for a substantial fee, however do not offer any of the traditional services provided by reputable publishers, such as editing, peer-review, archiving and marketing.

-Until recently, librarian and researcher Jeffrey Beall maintained a list of probable or possible predatory publishers and individual journals (links to archived versions), however it is strongly recommended that authors verify the credentials of any publisher to whom they are considering submitting their work.
+Until recently, librarian and researcher Jeffrey Beall maintained a list of possible predatory publishers and journals, however it is strongly recommended that authors verify the credentials of any publisher to whom they are considering submitting their work.
 Consider the following before submitting your manuscript: